MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable this policy, don't configure the [AllowDeletingBrowserHistory](#allowdeletingbrowserhistory) or the [ClearCachedImagesAndFilesOnExit](#clearcachedimagesandfilesonexit) policy, because they all deal with deleting browsing data.
 If you configure the preceding policies and this policy, all browsing data is deleted when Microsoft Edge closes, regardless of how you configured [AllowDeletingBrowserHistory](#allowdeletingbrowserhistory) or [ClearCachedImagesAndFilesOnExit](#clearcachedimagesandfilesonexit).

 To exclude cookies from being deleted on exit, configure the [SaveCookiesOnExit](#savecookiesonexit) policy.
-To exclude passwords from being deleted on exit, configure the "SavePasswordsOnExit" policy.
+To exclude passwords from being deleted on exit, configure the [PasswordDeleteOnBrowserCloseEnabled](#passworddeleteonbrowsercloseenabled) policy.

   #### Supported features: